calypsonet/keyple-demo-ticketing/src/control/README.md

 ## License

-This control application is part of the Keyple Demo project and is licensed under the MIT License.
+This control application is part of the Keyple Demo project and is licensed under the BSD 3-Clause License.